MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 > [!NOTE]
 > Your use of third-party applications is subject to terms between you and the third party.
 Microsoft Corporation isn't affiliated with, isn't a partner to, and doesn't endorse or sponsor any third-party products.
 Microsoft is not responsible for, and expressly disclaims all liability for damages of any kind arising out of the use of any third-party product.

-## Best practices for choosing a target object for an object anchor
+## Best practices for choosing a target object for your object anchor

 Keep the following recommendations in mind when choosing a target object for your object anchor.